Event organisers may be legally responsible for the safety of everyone attending an event.

 - a school or residential home fete

-Complete the online event enquiry questionnaire to see if you need to complete a notification form.
+Complete the event enquiry questionnaire to check if you need to complete a notification form.

 Some events, e.g. street parties, may require local roads to be closed to traffic and you will need to make an application at least eight weeks before the event.